-It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more; or a non-commercial vehicle if your BAC is .08% or more.
-If you operate a vehicle, you shall be deemed to have given your consent to alcohol testing.
+It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more.
+If you operate a CMV, you shall be deemed to have given your consent to alcohol testing.

 You will lose your CDL for at least one year for a first offense for: